 The Net Promoter Score is calculated as the difference between the percentage of Promoters and Detractors.
 The NPS is not expressed as a percentage but as an absolute number lying between -100 and +100.

-If you have for example 25% Promoters, 55% Passives and 20% Detractors, the NPS will be +5.
+For instance, if you have 25% Promoters, 55% Passives and 20% Detractors, the NPS will be +5.
 A positive NPS (>0) is generally considered as good.

-Don’t make the common mistake of placing a percent sign (%) behind your NPS score, it is not a percent.
+Don’t make the common mistake of placing a percent sign (%) behind your NPS score, it is not a percentage.